iHost-Open-Source-Project/hassio-ihost-addon/hassio-ihost-sonoff-dongle-flasher/DOCS.md

 # SONOFF Dongle Flasher For iHost

-**Note:**
+**_Note:_**

-**During the connection and firmware burning process, please do not restart, power off, or exit the current page, which may cause some unknown errors and make the iHost's onboard MG21 chip unusable!!!**
+**_Please remain on this page and avoid rebooting or powering off your iHost during connection establishment and Zigbee NCP firmware flashing for the onboard iHost MG21 module.
+Interruptions may cause unexpected errors and may render the onboard MG21 Zigbee module unusable._**

 ## Preview